A big step for humanity

 Unlike the 50 years ago, the world's media were absent, there was no worldwide coverage, it was not televised or recorded.
 God does not need man to make a statement.
 Jesus Christ was raised at a silent time when the world was asleep.

-Jesus' steps were verily for all humanity, for all human beings.
-His resurrection declared the conquest of death.
+Jesus' steps were truly for all humanity, for all people.
+His resurrection declared the defeat of death.
 There can be no greater leap for humanity than conquering death.
-His steps guaranteed his children forgiveness of sin and eternal life.
-These steps as a risen one were and are certainly the most decisive in all of human history.
+His steps guaranteed his children forgiveness of sins and eternal life.
+These steps as the risen Christ were and are certainly the most decisive in all of human history.
 A gigantic leap from sin and death to eternal life.
-“We know that after Christ is risen from the dead, he will not die again; death no longer has any power over him »(Romans 6,9 New Geneva translation).
+"For we know that Christ, having risen from the dead, will never die again; death no longer has power over him."
+(Röm 6,9).

 That man could walk on the moon was an amazing achievement.
 But when God died through Jesus on a cross for our sins and sinners, and then to rise again and walk in the garden, was the most important step for humanity.